Introduction to Streams

 Now we are finally able to append entries in our stream via XADD.
 However, while appending data to a stream is quite obvious, the way streams can be queried in order to extract data is not so obvious.
 If we continue with the analogy of the log file, one obvious way is to mimic what we normally do with the Unix command

 tail -f, that is, we may start to listen in order to get the new messages that are appended to the stream.
-Note that unlike the blocking list operations of KeyDB, where a given element will reach a single client which is blocking in a pop style operation like BLPOP, with streams we want that multiple consumers can see the new messages appended to the Stream, like many
+Note that unlike the blocking list operations of KeyDB, where a given element will reach a single client which is blocking in a pop style operation like BLPOP, with streams we want multiple consumers to see the new messages appended to the stream (the same way many

 However, this is just one potential access mode.
 We could also see a stream in quite a different way: not as a messaging system, but as a time series store.
 In this case, maybe it's also useful to get the new messages appended, but another natural query mode is to get messages by ranges of time, or alternatively to iterate the messages using a cursor to incrementally check all the history.
 This is definitely another useful access mode.

-KeyDB streams support all the three query modes described above via different commands.
-The next sections will show all them, starting from the simplest and more direct to use: range queries.
+KeyDB Streams support all the three query modes described above via different commands.
+The next sections will show them all, starting from the simplest and more direct to use: range queries.

 To query the stream by range we are only required to specify two IDs, start and end.
 The range returned will include the elements having start or end as ID, so the range is inclusive.
 The two special IDs

-+ respectively means the smallest and the greatest ID possible.
++ respectively mean the smallest and the greatest ID possible.

 Each entry returned is an array of two items: the ID and the list of field-value pairs.
 We already said that the entry IDs have a relation with the time, because the part at the left of the